 Jevco manages its investment portfolio to support the liabilities of the insurance operations, to preserve capital and to generate investment returns.
 Jevco invests predominantly in corporate and government bonds with relatively short durations.
+In August 2011, the Company invested approximately 10% of its investment portfolio in Canadian dividend paying common equities with the intention of generating an attractive yield.
 The securities are managed by third-party investment management firms and Jevco monitors their performance and their compliance with both their individual mandate and its investment policies and guidelines.
 Jevco considers its financed premium receivables to be a part of its investment portfolio.